kpchoy/Study-Guide-Notes-/webArchitecture/web_general.md

 - What is CORS?
   - cross origin resource sharing
   - HTTP headers tell browser to let web app have permission to access resources from different server with different origin

+# NoSQL vs SQL
+- What are the advantages and disadvantages of NoSQL databases vs. SQL databases?
+  - advantages NoSQL
+    - big data tasks
+    - No tables.
+Easier to manage provide higher flexibility with newer data models
+    - open source and low-cost
+  - disadvantages NoSQL
+    - community not as well defined
+    - Lack of reporting tools
+    - :ack on standaradization

+- NoSQL Database Types
+  - document databases - pair each key with complex dta structure known as document.
+Documents contain many different key-value pairs